Florida Undergraduate Research Conference

 Editorial Board Spotlight

-In this short video, editorial board member Faith Sauber describes some of the work she does with the Florida Undergraduate Research Journal.
+In this short video, former Editorial Board member Faith Sauber describes some of the work she has done with the Florida Undergraduate Research Journal.

 (Courtesy of UCF Burnett Honors College)